-After their hot set at Hit The North festival earlier year was one of Yorkshire’s best rock bands ‘MARMOZETS’ who are always welcome in Newcastle.
-Stepping onto THIS IS TOMORROW stage… lead vocalist Rebecca MacIntyre and co got massive warm welcome.
-As the band jumped into there first song ‘Habits’ from their brand new album ‘Knowing What You Know Now’ the crowd were already moshing away and singing back every lyric… it was incredible moment to witness.
+After their hot set at Hit, The North festival earlier year was one of Yorkshire’s best rock bands ‘MARMOZETS’ who are always welcome in Newcastle.
+Stepping onto THIS IS TOMORROW stage… lead vocalist Rebecca MacIntyre and co got a massive warm welcome.
+As the band jumped into there first song ‘Habits’ from their brand new album ‘Knowing What You Know Now’ the crowd were already moshing away and singing back every lyric… it was an incredible moment to witness.
 As the band continued playing tracks such as ‘Meant To Be’, ‘Move, Shake, Hide’ off their Debut album and New album, the Newcastle Crowd just couldn’t get enough of this band.
-As the band came to last two songs of their set Rebecca told the crowd “We have two more songs for yours guys… yours have been amazing, who’s ready for DON BROCO up?…. and who’s ready for 30 SECONDS TO MARS?
-Absolute privilege to be here”.
+As the band came to last two songs of their set Rebecca told the crowd “We have two more songs for your guys… yours have been amazing, who’s ready for DON BROCO up?…. and who’s ready for 30 SECONDS TO MARS?
+An absolute privilege to be here”.
 MARMOZETS ended their set with Captivate You and Major System Error.
-From supporting likes of MUSE in UK few years ago, this band has clearly progressed from their debut album and really can’t see what’s next for this band in the future.
-It was definetly the right choice to have this band opening up for 30 SECONDS TO MARS.
+From supporting likes of MUSE in the UK a few years ago, this band has clearly progressed from their debut album and really can’t see what’s next for this band in the future.
+It was definitely the right choice to have this band opening up for 30 SECONDS TO MARS.

-There was constant moshing throughout the band’s set and crowd were singing along to every lyric, was certainly a band everyone wanted to see.
-As Don Broco performed their slow-number ‘Nerve’ all you heard was festival goers singing along to every lyric and this certainly felt like moment for the band to remember as felt like band were close to every festival punter in the crowd.
-As the band’s set draw to close, Rob told the crowd “We have two songs left for yours… we want to see every single person jumping along and singing along…” Also “who’s ready to see 30 SECONDS TO MARS up next on this stage?”.
-The band’s set ended with their current single ‘Come Out to LA’ off their new album ‘Technology’ released earlier this year and single ‘T-Shirt’ with ended up with scene of t-shirts being waved around in the air.
+There was constant moshing throughout the band’s set and the crowd were singing along to every lyric, was certainly a band everyone wanted to see.
+As Don Broco performed their slow-number ‘Nerve’ all you heard was festival-goers singing along to every lyric and this certainly felt like a moment for the band to remember as felt like the band were close to every festival punter in the crowd.
+As the band’s set draws to close, Rob told the crowd “We have two songs left for yours… we want to see every single person jumping along and singing along…” Also “who’s ready to see 30 SECONDS TO MARS up next on this stage?”.
+The band’s set ended with their current single ‘Come Out to LA’ off their new album ‘Technology’ released earlier this year and single ‘T-Shirt’ with ended up with a scene of t-shirts being waved around in the air.

-Safe to say Newcastle are already waiting for DON BROCO to return to the city again, as the crowd couldn’t get enough of them and Band seemed to enjoyed themselves on stage.
-It was definitely perfect choice for opener for 30 SECONDS TO MARS.
+Safe to say Newcastle are already waiting for DON BROCO to return to the city again, as the crowd couldn’t get enough of them and Band seemed to enjoy themselves on stage.
+It was definitely the perfect choice for an opener for 30 SECONDS TO MARS.